 Types of services in your home

-In-home services available through Home and Community Care Support Services organizations are made up of:
+The following in-home services available through Home and Community Care Support Services organizations.

-- nursing care – including help to take medications, change bandages and clean wounds, recover from an injury or health problem, check your health, create a care plan
+- nursing care - including help to take medications, change bandages and clean wounds, or recover from an injury or health problem

 - physiotherapy - including help for back pain, mobility problems, blood circulation, pain relief and relaxation